How to Get a UK Sponsorship Licence in 2025

 However, even if your licence is downgraded, you will still be able to issue certificates to workers that you already employ who want to extend their permission to stay.

-However, there are certain exceptions to the renewal rule.
-For example, when sponsoring a worker under the UK Expansion Worker route, an application cannot be made to renew your sponsor licence.
+Under separate provisions, UK Expansion Worker licences cannot be renewed.
 The purpose of this route is to enable an overseas business to expand to the UK, where you will be expected to establish a full trading presence in the UK within 2 years from the date that your licence is granted.
 This means that at the end of this 2-year period, you will no longer be able to sponsor applications from new or existing workers on this route.
 However, having established a UK trading presence, you will be able to apply to add other routes to your licence, for example, to sponsor workers for Skilled Worker visas.

 Equally, you also cannot renew a Scale-up sponsor licence beyond 4 years.
 If you would like to continue to sponsor overseas workers after the grant of your licence, you will again need to apply to be licensed on another route, for example, on the Skilled Worker route.